yzdxs/learn-anything/readme.md

 - Do you think some topic from it can be covered in a more efficient way?
 - Or perhaps something can be added to deepen the understanding of the topic?
 - Or the order with how material should be tackled should be different?
-- Or you wish some other topic was covered that is not included?
+- Or you wish some other topic was covered that is not currently included?

 Each topic from these mind maps has a [dedicated issue page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan).
 So if for example, you think that [computer science](https://my.mindnode.com/QKWtVCHyuwbZnuxdtzZhXxs4wp8St7GeiLbKMzQU#562.0,-83.9,2) mind map should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/386).